input-output-hk/marlowe-cardano/marlowe-cli/examples/simple/ReadMe.md

 TIP=$(cardano-cli query tip "${MAGIC[@]}" | jq '.slot')
 ```

-The tip is at slot 1727345.
-The current POSIX time implies that the tip of the blockchain should be slightly before slot 1727354.
+The tip is at slot 1810229.
+The current POSIX time implies that the tip of the blockchain should be slightly before slot 1810250.
 Tests may fail if this is not the case.

 ## The Contract

-The contract has a minimum slot and a timeout:
+The contract has a minimum slot and a timeout.

 ```
 MINIMUM_SLOT="$TIP"
 TIMEOUT_SLOT="$(($TIP+10*24*3600))"
 ```

-The contract starts no sooner than slot 1727345 and will automatically close at slot 2591345.
+The contract starts no sooner than slot 1810229 and will automatically close at slot 2674229.

-The contract also involves various payments:
+The contract also involves various payments.

 ```
 MINIMUM_ADA=3000000